 Those with visual and auditory disabilities may have difficulty following commands and working with the complex and potentially dangerous rigging.
 However, with some patience and, where necessary, with a designated helper, most people can be part of the crew and make a contribution to the sailing of the vessel.

 Sailing is a remarkable leveller and is accessible by those with learning and mental health problems, often providing a positive therapeutic effect.
 However, it’s essential that all on board are capable and prepared to follow instructions for their own safety and that of others.
-So, where the learning disability limits this ability, we're unlikely to be able to accommodate.
+So, where the learning disability limits this capacity we're unlikely to be able to accommodate.

-Notwithstanding the above, the Skipper’s opinion and decision regarding whether a passenger can be accommodated is final.
+With all of the above, the Skipper’s opinion and decision regarding whether a passenger can be accommodated is final.
 We do not operate an appeal procedure.